Protecting Your Digital Identity

 - Firefox Monitor – built right into the web browser, see what sites you’ve accessed have been breached and mark them resolved once you’ve changed the password

 - HPI Identity Leak Checker – this site maintains a database of leaked sites and crosschecks it with your email address

-All of these offer additional pay services, but the free services they offer are enough to make you aware.
-They are great for not only the websites you currently use but also those that you haven’t used in a long time or just checked out once.
+All these sites offer additional pay services, but the free services are enough to make you aware.
+They’re great for not only the websites you currently use but also those that you haven’t used in a long time or just checked out once.
 If you used a common password back when you signed up for LiveJournal or MySpace or Soundcloud, it doesn’t matter how long it’s been since you’ve last logged in, if they’ve been breached, you are at risk.

-Breaches are rarely found quickly and your email address and password have to be found in a data file on the dark web for it to be reported, which means that even if you are diligent about checking, it’s likely that your information has been available to hackers for a while.
+Breaches are rarely found quickly, and your email address and password must be discovered in a data file on the dark web for it to be reported.
+That means that even if you are diligent about checking, it’s likely that your information has been available to hackers for a while.
 That means that when you find out that your account has been breached, you can’t afford to wait.

 Log in and change the password immediately.

-This is also a good time to determine if you really need that account.
+This is also an excellent time to determine if you really need that account.
 We tend to sign up for a lot of services.
-Something might look entertaining or useful, but once that interest runs it’s course we tend to forget them and move on to the next thing, leaving those accounts ripe for hackers.
-If you see something in a breach you haven’t used for a long time, change the password, and then evaluate its usefulness.
-There’s no point in leaving accounts open that you’re not going to use.
+Something might look entertaining or useful, but once that interest runs its course, we tend to forget them and move on to the next thing, leaving those accounts ripe for hackers.
+If you see something in a breach report you haven’t used for a long time, change the password and evaluate its usefulness.
+There’s no point in leaving accounts open that you will not use.